kachick/chawan/readme.md

 * Chawan uses uses its own browser engine, implemented from scratch.
 Expect bugs and missing features.
-* Chawan has no incremental layouting capabilities yet, so the entire layout needs to be recomputed every time an element is invalidated.
-This makes Chawan unusable on large websites with a complicated layout.
-(I plan to fix this as soon as possible.)
+* Chawan has no incremental layouting capabilities yet, so it may be rather slow on large websites with complicated layout.
 * While buffers run as separate processes, Chawan does not have any actual sandboxing.
 I would strongly advise against enabling scripting until this problem is resolved.